PadaliaRushabh/Andy/README.md

-# Andy  - Android Keystore and Signing Automator.
+# arapk  - Android Reverse APK.

-Andy is very simple automaton script for generating the keystore and signing the APK with that particular keystore.
+arapk is very simple automaton script for decompiling, recompiling, generating the keystore and signing the APK with specified keystore arguments.
-This script will be handy to those researchers and security professionals who are much more into reversing.

 Syntax :
 -------
->python andy.py : Generates the keystore with Andy's default credentials.

-[upcoming]
->python andy.py -n [keystore-name] #Generate user based keystore name
+>python arapk.py -g <Keystore_name> #Generate user based keystore name

->python andy.py -a [apk-path] #Sign the apk using above created keystore
+>python arapk.py -n <keystore_name> -s <path_to_apk> #sign the modified apk using the generated keystore

-This will save lot of time for security person.
+>python arapk.py -d <path_to_apk_decompile> #decompile the apk file
+>python arapk.py -r <path_to_folder_to_recompile> #recompile the modifed folder back to apk

 Pre-Requisites :
 ---------------
-'jarsigner' and 'keytool' to be present and set appropriately in environment path.
+'python 2.7', 'jarsigner', 'keytool' and "apktool.jar" to be present and set appropriately in environment path.
 [This process will also be automated soon]

 [Expect bugs.
 This is just beta phase]
 [Warning : For educational purpose only]